 No way out?
 Ever?
 No hope...no hope!"
 The

-crushing weight of utter hopelessness and loss caused Joe to
+crushing weight of utter hopelessness and the opressive sense of deep loss caused Joe to

 break out in uncontrollable sobs as his stomach twisted into a